 Some people still hesitate to use their credit card for payments online.
 They also tend to run away when prompted to share bank details on a website.
-This type of fear exists for many, despite our modern society requiring us to use our credit card online on many occasions.
+This fear exists for many, despite our modern society requiring credit cards online on many occasions.

-Why People Fear Financial Fraud Online
+Financial Fraud Online

 One of the primary sources of fear among the general public is that fraud seems to be everywhere.
-When we hear of the websites of the best of companies getting hacked all the time, it's easy to raise an eyebrow.
-For example, Sony and Google, two of the largest tech giants, both have been targets of hacking in the last 10 years.
-Thus, the thought is, if these huge companies cannot protect themselves, how can we?
-There is no doubt that being afraid of online fraud is a very legitimate fear.
+When we hear of websites from some of the best of companies getting hacked, it's easy to raise an eyebrow.
+For example, Sony and Google, two of the largest tech giants, both have been targets of hacking.
+If these huge companies cannot protect themselves, how can we?
+Fear of online fraud is very legitimate.

-One large security issue surrounds the problem of anyone being able to spring a security leak.
+One large issue relates to the problem of anyone being able to spring a security leak.
 It is not just about an e-commerce website getting hacked – the fire could start in any corner.
-Here are several ways a hack can take place via the payment gateway, user computers infected with malware, or a shopping cart software provider that is exporting vulnerability into your environment
+Hacks can take place via the payment gateway, user computers infected with malware, or a shopping cart software provider that is exporting vulnerability into your environment

 The use of SSL (Secure Sockets Layer) or two-factor authentication are two big ways to help make the web a more secure place to create transactions.
 Regardless, technology is not the final solution.
 Because security issues in e-commerce threaten to derail a sunrise industry, developers, business owners, governments, payment processors, and users must participate in making the Internet more secure.